beebooplena/Project-2/README.md

 ![fuzzy bubbles](assets/images/logo.png)

 ### Colours
 I used colours from coolors.co where the site generates colour schemes.
-I choosed bright colours that mixed well together and colours that would highlight the image screens for human and computer player.
+I choose bright colours that mixed well together and colours that would highlight the image screens for human and computer player.
 I also used different colours to the human and computer, so it will be easier to see the results.

 ### Images